aosasona/gots/README.md

 ## Contribution

-PRs and issues are welcome.
-You can find me on Twiter at [@trulyao](https://twitter.com/trulyao)
+PRs and issues are welcome :)